igna1998/FabCar-Demo/README.md

 ### Step 4: REST API and Frontend
 Now we can start our REST API.
 For this stay in the folder and execute
   ```
-  node apiserver.js
+  node apiserver_secure.js
   ```
-Now move to fabcar-front end and:
+Open another terminal in the repository folder and move to fabcar-front end and:
   ```
   npm install
-  node start
+  npm start
   ```
-If everything goes well we should see our frontend
+If everything goes well we should see the frontend.

+The Private Keys are saved into hfc-key-store into the fabcar/javascript-low-level folder.
+There is one previously created private key stored into privkey.pem file.
+Paste the full content of this file when making transactions to obtain a successful result.